wp-plugins/wp-job-manager/readme.txt

 6. Job listings in admin.

 == Changelog ==

+= 1.5.0 =
+* Ability to edit job expiration date manually via admin
+* Settings API: Password field
+* Frontend Forms: Password field
+* Correctly turn off expiration when 'days' is not set
+* Greek should be el_GR
+* Settings: Use key for tabs - fixes issues with locales
+* Show pending count in admin menu
+* Added job_types argument to jobs shortcode to show jobs of a certain type only
+* Hierarchical dropdown for categories on filter form
+* job_manager_job_submitted hook in submission form

 = 1.4.0 =
 * Added pagination to the job dashboard to avoid memory issues